 Cyber risk is fraught with unknowns.
 But Axio’s innovative approach arms companies with the insights and abilities to make informed decisions, minimize risk, and optimize investment.

-A coalition of 13 member organizations was founded to bring awareness to the seriousness of concussions.
-Spearheaded by the Brain Injury Association of America [BIAA], the coalitions’ goal is to educate as many people as possible about concussions and to offer resources to make informed decisions in case of a hit in the head or a simple slip or fall.
-We helped the coalition to create the brand from the ground up, creating the entire brand expression from brand purpose, naming, tone of voice, website, social strategy all the way to the launch campaign.
+A coalition of nearly 20 member organizations was founded to bring awareness to the seriousness of concussions.
+Spearheaded by the Brain Injury Association of America [BIAA] and Abbott, the coalitions’ goal is to educate as many people as possible about concussions and to offer resources to make informed decisions in case of a hit in the head or a simple slip or fall.
+We helped the coalition to create the brand from the ground up, creating the entire brand expression from brand strategy, brand purpose, naming, tone of voice, website, social strategy all the way to the launch campaign.

 Tech startup RoBotany had secured $35 million in funding to build its first commercial-scale indoor vertical farm, and was eager to come out of stealth mode with a new, consumer-facing brand.
 Rebranding as Fifth Season, we partnered with the team to create a new look and feel that reflects their goal of reinventing the produce category, bringing consumers back to eating locally-grown fresh produce, through tech enabled vertical farming.
 Powered by a team of locals and autonomous robots, the first farm is located outside Pittsburgh, in a historically steel-focused town called Braddock.
 With an aggressive launch plan, we created the new logo, packaging, interim website, copywriting, building signage and promo materials.
 The brand officially launched to the public in Jan 2020, with products due to appear in stores next month.